 Caged birds which require aviaries or large enclosures may be kept only in compliance with Council's Local Laws.

-Other animals consist of horses, cattle, sheep, poultry, goats, deer, donkeys, camels.
+Other animals consist of horses, cattle, sheep, poultry, goats.
 To have these in town you are required to have a permit.
 Conditions apply.

 Need more information?